AllOfMP3: Payment methods

 The sites operate using a pre-paid balance method.
 Users fund their account using a credit or debit card, in increments of US$10 or more.

 However, action taken in late 2006 by Visa and MasterCard made it impossible for users to fund their accounts at the main AllOfMP3 site.

 Users outside UK and US can also pay using a variety of credit cards at ChronoPay processor.
-ChronoPay had announced on March 20, 2007 that they would no longer be processing payments from online Russian music stores that only hold a ROMS license (e.g. AllOfMP3), but this does not apply to MP3Sparks which has an NP FAIR license.
+ChronoPay had announced on March 20, 2007, that they would no longer be processing payments from online Russian music stores that only hold a ROMS license (e.g. AllOfMP3), but this does not apply to MP3Sparks which has an NP FAIR license.

 Between April and June 2007, it had become difficult for users to fund their AllOfMP3 accounts themselves, and a number of users and sites began selling AllOfMP3 gift vouchers on the Internet.
 However, in May 2007 a man who had been selling vouchers was arrested in London, and this led many other voucher sellers to shut down their operations.

 Download formats

 AllOfMP3 (and now MP3Sparks) allows users to choose from a variety of audio codecs for audio files.
-Lossy formats are offered in constant bitrates up to 320kbit/s or variable bitrates up to maximum quality in the following formats:
+Lossy formats are offered in constant bitrates up to 320 kbit/s or variable bitrates up to maximum quality in the following formats: